lisandrofernando/WebdriverIO-Cucumber/README.md

-To run this repo run: npx wdio wdio.conf.ts
+To run this repo run: npm run wdio